Competition & Antitrust

 However, since the 1990s a number of Brussels public affairs consultancies have developed Competition & Antitrust practices which provide added-value services not typically provided by the law firms.
 For example, media relations is a sensitive area that requires specialist expertise and good press contacts, as a bad story can lead to a fall in stock price and even the Commission considering a case in a new light.
 Beyond Brussels some networked agencies can offer outreach to National Competition Authorities and relevant stakeholders around the European Union.

-Although a number of firms have staff with some Competition & Antitrust experience the following seven mid-to-larger size consultancies stand out with dedicated practices and regular work flow.
+Although a number of firms have staff with some Competition & Antitrust experience, the following five mid-to-larger size consultancies and seven law firms, stand out with dedicated practices and regular work flow on public affairs work around cases: